RedisAI/VectorSimilarity/tests/benchmark/README.md

 4. Call the function, defined in the fixture class, that implements the required test case.
 ### Registration
 `BENCHMARK_REGISTER_F(test_fixture, test_name)->Args({val1, val2})->ArgNames({"name1", "name2"})->Iterations(val0)->Unit(benchmark::kMillisecond)`
-Here we register the test that was bind to `test_fixture` and has `test_name` to the benchmarks running loop.
+Here we register to the benchmarks running loop the test that was bind to `test_fixture` and has `test_name` .
 *NOTE:* The **registration order** is important.
 Changing it might violate the ability to compare between one benchmark run to another.
 The reason to that is that we have tests (such as addLabel and DeleteLabel) that modify the hnsw graph.
 # Fixtures
 ## Fixture template type